 - The agreement should include the sale price, what assets are being transferred, and the intent of the buyer in purchasing the business.

 - Upon completion of the sales agreement, the assets of the sole proprietorship may be transferred to the new owner.

 - The seller is still responsible for the business' debts and obligations.

 - The seller should contact their local secretary of state and inform them about the sale of the business.

 If you need help with the steps in how to sell a sole proprietorship, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.